raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 * Download the updated firmware files `*.elf *.dat` from the `master` branch of the [Raspberry Pi Firmware](https://github.com/raspberrypi/firmware) Github repo.
 * Alternatively use `sudo rpi-update` to update the firmware on a Raspberry Pi OS SD card install, then copy the files from there.
 * Copy these updates to the boot partition on the USB device.
 From now on `sudo rpi-update` can be used from within Raspberry Pi OS on the USB boot device.
 * A Linux kernel update is not required.
-Raspbian has been tested using the 4.19 and 5.4 (32 and 64 bit) kernel.
+Raspberry Pi OS has been tested using the 4.19 and 5.4 (32 and 64 bit) kernel.

 ### USB device compatiblity
 There is no explicit set of supported devices.
 Initially we recommend using a USB pen drive or SSD.
 Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspberry Pi OS using an SD card boot.